-We love music: I play the piano, the kids play the violin and the piano (the boy) and the flute (the girl) and my husband runs a web radio broadcast with a couple of friends.
+We love music: I play a little bit the piano, our son plays the violin and the girl plays the flute, while my husband runs a web radio broadcast with a couple of friends.
 We also like to be outside, biking, hiking and visiting museums.

 Something about the kids:

-- The boy practices popping, plays the violin and the piano and likes fashion, video editing and drawing (especially portraits ).
-He is now attending an Art high school (Liceo Artistico in Italian) and dreams of becoming a video editor, or a movie director and he's learning use video editing softwares such as after effect.
+- The boy likes dancing, plays the violin and likes fashion, video editing and drawing (especially portraits ).
+He is now attending an Art high school (Liceo Artistico in Italian) and dreams of becoming a video editor, a movie director or an actor and he's learning use video editing softwares such as after effect.
 He also likes sewing, so it would be great if you could help with some of these activities!

-- The little girl has a passion for Maths, Coding, Lego, Darth Vader and puppies.
+- The little girl has a passion for Maths, Science, Coding, Lego, Darth Vader and puppies.
 She likes cooking, crafting and building things.
 She plays the flute, likes to ride the bike, climb and swim and she recently joined a softball team and a scout group.
 She dreams to become an engineer or a Lego designer.